-This guide will teach you how to use the Machine Learning Plugin to capture and transmit your data to our ML partner platforms where you can develop machine learning solutions that can be deployed in your embedded application.
-The ML Plugin works within MPLAB® Data Visualizer so that you can capture a live data stream from your target device, select the desired data region, and then upload it to the platform of your choice or log the data to a file for later use.
+This guide will teach you how to use the Machine Learning Partners plugin to capture and transmit your data to our Machine Learning (ML) partner platforms where you can develop machine learning solutions that can be deployed in your embedded application.
+The ML Partners plugin works within MPLAB® Data Visualizer so that you can capture a live data stream from your target device, select the desired data region, and then upload it to the platform of your choice or log the data to a file for later use.

 Microchip's ML Design Partners